-(a) An unincorporated nonprofit association has the capacity to sue and be sued in its own name.

-(b) A member or a manager may assert a claim the member or manager has against an unincorporated nonprofit association.
-An association may assert a claim it has against a member or a manager.
+- (a) An unincorporated nonprofit association may sue or be sued in its own name. - (b) A member or manager may assert a claim the member or manager has against the unincorporated nonprofit association.
+An association may assert a claim it has against a member or manager.